chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_recipe_apply_to_run_lists_chef_server.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-Use |knife| to add the recipe to the node's run-list.
+Use |knife| to add a recipe to the run-list for a node.
 For example:

 .. code-block:: bash

    $ knife node run list add NODENAME "recipe[apache2]"

-More than one recipe can to be added:
+More than one recipe can be added:

 .. code-block:: bash